We're here to help

 Depending on the number of eggs that you are able to retrieve in the first cycle, you may want to complete a second Split cycle so that you’re donating and keeping a sufficient number of eggs.
 This is something you can discuss with the doctor.

 Nope!
-For our Split program, in which you donate half of the eggs retrieved in your cycle, all of your office visits, screenings, medication, and travel expenses will be covered by the intended parents.
+For our Split program, in which you donate half of the eggs retrieved in your cycle, all of your office visits, screenings, medication, and travel expenses will be covered.

 You won’t even need to put down your credit card or front any expenses.
 There is one exception to this rule: If you do need to travel for either your screening or retrieval, we expect you may incur some small incidental costs (e.g., meals, taxis).
 Keep track of those receipts and we’ll get you reimbursed.

 Many types of families need egg donors to grow their family, including couples facing infertility, LGBTQ+ couples, cancer survivors, women with age-related fertility decline, and more.
 We welcome all types of intended parents to use our platform to find their donor match.
 You’ll learn more about the specific family when presented with a potential match.